 But the pier has much more to offer; the Chicago Shakespeare Theater, Chicago Children's Museum, and Polk Bros Park are all located at Navy Pier.
 Each of these sites offers a variety of fun activities for kids of all ages, no matter their tastes.
 Twice a week in summer, a free fireworks show takes place at the pier; in winter, visitors can explore the holiday offerings of the Winter Wonder Market.

 Navy Pier is open 7 days a week.
 Entrance to the pier itself is free; rides and attractions are of varying prices.

-Located just outside of Chicago itself, Kohl Children's Museum is a must-see for any family with children under the age of 8.
+Located just outside of Chicago itself, Kohl Children's Museum is a must-see for any family with children under the age of 8, and must be added to the family-friendly activity bucketlist.
 Over 330,000 visitors visit the museum each year, and it's easy to see why.
 Every aspect of the museum has been carefully designed to help young children learn through play.
 The museum exhibits and staff offer a blend of activities to help young children develop physically, mentally, and emotionally.
 And, because the museum has been built to be 100% ADA compliant, those learning opportunities are available to all children.

 Highlights of the museum include the Pet Vet exhibit, where children can take care of stuffed animals by examining them on child-sized operating tables or help them look their best at the grooming station.
 At the Ravinia Festival Music Makers exhibit, kids learn about not only the mechanics of sound and how to make it, but also the way music can impact their emotions.
 Perhaps the most unique exhibit available at the museum is the miniature Whole Foods Market, designed to encourage imagination and cooperative play as children pretend to be farmers, shoppers, or store clerks.